texas-robocamp/texas-robocamp.github.io/index.md

   - Solve a maze

 Most of the tutorial and all programming for the project must be completed using Pair (or Group) Programming.

-Once you are familiar with the aspects of C++ used in this project, you will begin working with your lights and Arduino board.